-The bill H. 3440 seeks to amend the South Carolina Code of Laws by expanding the legal protections for individuals using deadly force in self-defense situations.
-Specifically, it amends Section 16-11-440 to include churches and places of worship as locations where individuals have no duty to retreat when faced with an attack, provided they are not engaged in unlawful activities.
-This amendment allows individuals to "stand their ground" and respond with force, including deadly force, if they reasonably believe it is necessary to prevent death or serious injury.
+The bill H. 3440 seeks to amend the South Carolina Code of Laws by expanding the legal protections for individuals using deadly force in self-defense.
+Specifically, it amends Section 16-11-440 to include churches and places of worship as locations where individuals have no duty to retreat when faced with an imminent threat.
+This means that a person who is not engaged in unlawful activity and is attacked in a church or place of worship can stand their ground and use force, including deadly force, if they reasonably believe it is necessary to prevent death or great bodily injury.

-Additionally, the bill introduces a new section, 16-11-445, which establishes a presumption that individuals are justified in using deadly force in self-defense if they are in a church or place of worship and believe that someone is about to use physical force against authorized individuals on the premises while committing a serious crime.
-However, this presumption does not apply if the person using deadly force is engaged in unlawful activity.
+Additionally, the bill introduces a new section, 16-11-445, which establishes a presumption that individuals are justified in using deadly force in self-defense if they are in a church or place of worship and believe that another person is about to use physical force against someone present on the premises.
+This presumption applies only if the person using deadly force is not engaged in unlawful activity.
 The bill will take effect upon approval by the Governor.

 Statutes affected: